 On the fourth day from the day you or someone in your household receives the Notice, if you have not cured (fixed the problem), the landlord can now go to court and file a Summons and Complaint.
 If you receive a Summons and Complaint you will be given a court date.
 The court date must be at least seven days and not more than fourteen calendar days after you are served with the papers.
 During this time you can remain in your rental unit.

 ***Important note: although you are legally allowed to remain in your rental unit during this time, if you go to court and lose you can be removed by the sheriff 48 hours after the court order is issued.

-If you want to contest the eviction, you must file a Response (or Answer) to the Summons and Complaint by completing the form CRCCP3 from the eviction forms page on the state court website.
+If you want to contest the eviction, you must file a Response (or Answer) to the Summons and Complaint by completing form CRCCP 3 (click here for a copy) from the eviction forms page on the state court website.
 To file an answer you will go to the courthouse in your district and pay the filing fee.
 If you cannot afford the court filing fee you may request to get the fee waived (you might not have to pay it).
-You can complete fhe form to request a waiver of fees online here (go to Court Processes), or find the proper forms (JDF 205 & 206) on this page or you can go to the court clerk and ask for a "Fee Waiver Form".
+You can complete fhe form to request a waiver of fees online by clicking here (go to Court Processes), or find the proper forms (JDF 205 & 206) by clicking here or you can go to the court clerk and ask for a "Fee Waiver Form".
 You will need to file all paperwork (Request for Waiver of Fees and the Answer) in person at the courthouse on or before your court date.

 When filing your Answer you can include claims that you may have against the landlord.
 If the tenant files an Answer contesting the eviction, the case will be set for trial.
 The trial date may be scheduled within approximately five business days.
 If you need more time to prepare your defense, you should request the additional time when you appear for court the first time.
 The court may require that you deposit some money with the court as a condition to granting a delay beyond 5 business days.